 Carbonfund.org can help your business calculate, reduce and offset your carbon footprint.
 “You will help the environment, fight global warming, and help make the transition to a clean energy future possible.
 Our offset projects are third-party certified to the highest standards.
 Whether you’re a large or small business, we have solutions for your needs and goals.” http://www.carbonfund.org

-The Complete Guide on How to Make Your Business Green in 2016 is a free, concisely written online guide to boosting the sustainability of your company.
+Loveholidays' practical guide to traveling as a vegan is a free, concisely written online guide to boosting the sustainability of your company. https://www.loveholidays.com/holidays/vegan-travel-guide

 BCS Mediation & Negotiation - Animal Division is a group of attorneys, mediators, and negotiators who solve disputes involving domestic or exotic animals, negotiate the safe rescue and release of any neglected, harmed, or abused animal, and facilitate policies, rules, and structures that increase the wellbeing of any animal at risk.
-Please email email@example.com or call 415.830.0065 for more information.
+Please contact Kevin Boileau at [email protected] for more information.

 Christina E. Lee is a legal adviser, policy analyst, and voice for the voiceless.
-Find her on Linkedin at https://www.linkedin.com/in/christinalee4rights or email her at email@example.com.
+Find her on Linkedin at https://www.linkedin.com/in/christinalee4rights.

 Companion Animal Support

-Talks With Pets: People have sought animal communicator Jane Broccolo’s help with resolving animal behavior issues, communicating with dying and deceased animals, and helping pets recover from emotional and physical trauma.
-She facilitates communication and healing with your animals via phone, and also writes about the human-connection.
-Website: http://talkswithpets.com/.
-Book titled Like an Animal: When Being Human Is Not Enough: http://www.amazon.com/dp/1449554032/.
+Animal Communicators: People have sought animal communicator's help with resolving animal behavior issues, communicating with dying and deceased animals, and helping pets recover from emotional and physical trauma.
+Here are a few that we recommend: www.joanranquet.com, http://www.kathylandrypsychicmedium.com, http://talkswithpets.com

 Food for Thought Campaign: Food for Thought is a campaign designed to help shelters, and other animal nonprofit organizations, adopt animal-friendly menu policies.
 They offer resources to help you secure product donations, plan the menu, and find veg-friendly food trucks and caterers in your area.
 You can also apply for a $250 grant!